cgeosoft/balnc/README.md

   - [Swagger](https://swagger.io) is used for api design
   - [Faker.js](https://github.com/marak/faker.js) is used for the demo data
 - Builded with [Angular](https://angular.io/) and use [Electron](https://electron.atom.io) container for deliver
-- For the base theme latest [Bootstrap](http://getbootstrap.com/) framework is used
+- For the base theme latest [Bootstrap 4](http://getbootstrap.com/) framework is used

 ## Main Features